 French Saint Martin is known for its beautiful natural landscape and stunning beaches that provide a wide amount of entertainment for all kinds.
 Many activities such as hiking, ziplining, Surfing, horseback riding, snorkeling, jet-skiing, parasailing, sailing, and more are available on this side of the island.
 Saint Martin also has many great areas for shopping and fine dining in the towns of Marigot and Grand Case.
 This is enough to satisfy any local or a tourist looking to experience the entertaining culture of Saint Martin.

 What are the historical events that created the culture of Sint Maarten?

 There have been many historical factors that have contributed to the rich culture that Saint Martin has today.
-Some of these historical events are listed below:
+Some of the historical events in Saint Martin are listed below.

 What are the languages spoken in St. Martin?

 There are a few languages spoken in St. Martin such as English, French and Dutch.
 The most common languages spoken in Saint Martin are listed below together with their percentages.